 In Chapter 4, Sections I-III, there is a description of the planning process involved in selecting the comprehensive range of Mitigation Goals, Objectives, and Action Steps.
-The Action Steps are given a rating of High, Medium, or Low Priority by the Pierce County HMPUC based on a number of factors (with a primary emphasis on prioritized cost versus benefit review) identified in Chapter 4 Section I.
+The Action Steps are given a rating of High, Medium, or Low Priority by the Pierce County HMPUC based on a number of factors (with a primary emphasis on prioritized cost versus benefit review).
+Community specific needs and goals are evaluated in the decision process for determining the rating (High, Medium, or Low Priority) for each action.
+Actions noted to be high priority are recommended for implementation prior to medium or low priority actions.
+However, should funding for medium or low priority actions be available first, then those items may be implemented before high priority actions are implemented.